RickyOnGitHub/jbookman/README.md

-# jbookman
+# JBookMan - the Java Spring Boot Challenge

-This application was generated using JHipster 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).
+This is a simple web application for managing books using Java Spring Boot for backend and Angular for frontend.
+They talk to each other using REST.
+The application is based on the famous JHipster Framework, using the version 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).

+## Quickstart

+- make a subdirectory for this project on a local drive, f.e. `c:\dev`
+- navigate to this target directory `cd c:\dev`
+- clone this repository (assuming you are using git) `git clone https://github.com/RickyOnGitHub/jbookman.git`
+- navigate to root folder of the resulting project folder `cd c:\dev\jbookman`
+- run `.\mvnw` to start the application with the development profile (caution: if running this command for the first time, it might take some time due to install of node_modules subfolder)
+- if built is successful, open browser and navigate to http://localhost:8080 where you will be greeted by some Java Hipster

+image::/static/jbookman-welcome-001.png

 ## Project Structure